Wiki · Concept · Last reviewed June 25, 2026

 An issuer creates a credential.
 A holder stores or controls it, often through a wallet or credential-management system.
 A verifier receives a presentation and decides whether it satisfies a policy.
 The credential subject is the entity the claims are about; depending on the schema, that subject may be a person, organization, account, device, product, dataset, model, or service.

 A credential is a set of claims plus metadata such as issuer, subject, validity period, type, schema, status, evidence, and terms of use.
 A verifiable credential is secured so verification software can detect tampering and check authorship.
-A verifiable presentation packages one or more credentials for a verifier, often adding holder proof so the presentation is not merely a copied document.
+A verifiable presentation packages one or more credentials for a verifier, often adding holder binding or proof of possession so the presentation is not merely a copied document.

 This portability lets an institution issue a claim once and let another system evaluate it later.
 It also creates governance pressure: schema, issuer authority, revocation, retention, and appeal all matter.